mozilla/shield-study-privacy/docs/metrics.md

 There is currently no server side component besides existing Unified Telemtry.

 ### Client Side
 Study will use SHIELD's Telemetry wrapper with no batching of data.

+Clicking the browserAction icon opens a pop-up with panels to report site breakage problems.
+We send Telemetry pings on user events in the pop-up.

 Details of when pings are sent are below, along with examples of the `payload` portion of a `shield-study` telemetry ping for each scenario.

-#### The user clicks "This page works well" button in the popup
+#### The user clicks "This page works well" button in the pop-up

 ```js
   {